 This handbook provides information to postgraduate students undertaking programmes at MJIIT.
 MJIIT is committed to ensuring the quality of your research and study experience and, as such, this handbook will help you to understand the minimum requirements to safeguard high standards of postgraduate degree activity as well as informing you about all the support available to you as you progress through your degree.
-You should read this handbook in conjunction with the Academic Rules of Graduate Studies (updated on Aug.
-2021) and the relevant information in the websites in Table 1.
+You should read this handbook in conjunction with the relevant information in the websites in Table 1.